isovector/draconian-results/pho.md

-Religious gatherings and worship services
+Worship services

-There are no capacity limits or restrictions on indoor or outdoor religious gatherings and worship services.
+There are no capacity limits or restrictions on indoor or outdoor and worship services.